nonsonwune/gke-time-api/README.md

 ## Project Overview

 This project deploys a simple Time API to Google Kubernetes Engine (GKE) using Terraform for Infrastructure as Code (IaC) and GitHub Actions for Continuous Deployment (CD).
-The API returns the current time when accessed via a GET request.
+The API return the current time when accessed via a GET request.

 ## Infrastructure Components